Skip to main content

 Why these two differ

-Neither fund is structured as a KiwiSaver scheme account based on the data provided.
-Always verify all figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on this summary.
+Always verify all figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on this information.

 What's different at a glance